 This was my first ever complete book, discounting the single one I wrote in high school (spoiler alert, that one SUCKED).
 The idea of EQ makes me happy.
 Something about Eva’s story will always have a special place in my heart, and writing this took me on a journey that taught me loads.
 It was a stairway upwards, a seedling that sprouted a tree.
 And that’s what makes it special.

 This book, though, it’s riddled with mistakes.
-Info dumps as long as my arm, plot holes through which the entire manuscript could sink away, head hops into unidentifiable tenses and random encounters that don’t mean anything, let alone progress the story.
+Info dumps as long as my arm, plot holes through which the entire manuscript could sink away, head-hops, unidentifiable tenses, and random encounters that don’t mean anything, let alone progress the story.
 Whenever someone mentions EQ, I wince.
 I get defensive.
-I often advise that people not read it, or that they ignore the glaring mistakes (if possible).
+I often advise people not to read it, or beg them to ignore the glaring mistakes (if possible).

-Then the Queen’s Fury (QF).
+Then The Queen’s Fury (QF).
 Folks, I’ve never read this book again after publishing it, so I can’t tell you if it’s better or not.
 Haha.
-I can’t even remember everything that happens.
+I can’t even remember everything that happens between the pages.
 There’s a deep fear in me that keeps me from reading QF again, and I can’t really explain it.
 Maybe it’s completion angst, who knows.